-PainSci summary of Grundy 1984?This page is one of thousands in the PainScience.com bibliography.
-It is not a general article: it is focussed on a single scientific paper, and it may provide only just enough context for the summary to make sense.
-Links to other papers and more general information are provided at the bottom of the page, as often as possible. ★★★★☆?4-star ratings are for larger and better studies and reviews published in more prestigious journals, with only quibbles.
-Ratings are a highly subjective opinion, and subject to revision at any time.
-If you think this paper has been incorrectly rated, please let me know.
+PainSci commentary on Grundy 1984: ?This page is one of thousands in the PainScience.com bibliography.
+It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
+Links to other papers and more general information are provided wherever possible.

 This classic, elegant experiment found no connection between leg length and back pain.
 Like most of the really good science experiments, it has that MythBusters attitude: “why don’t we just check that assumption?”
 Researchers measured leg lengths, looking for differences in “lower limb length and other disproportion at or around the sacroiliac joints” and found no association with low back pain.
 “Chronic back pain is thus unlikely to be part of the short-leg syndrome.”
 Other studies since have backed this up, but this simple old paper remains a favourite.